AeroPress Review: What Makes It a Good Coffee and Espresso Maker?

 You want something to use (and show off) at home – The AeroPress is quick and practical, but its best perk is the fact that it’s portable.
 If you don’t really intend on taking your brewer with you when you go on holiday and you’d rather have a more aesthetically pleasing single cup coffee maker to keep on your countertop then we think you are going to fall in love with the Nespresso Pixie.
 Read our full review of this machine.

-You want a portable coffee maker you can actually drink from – Yes, the Aeropress is easy to carry around but you still need to a mug or glass to hold its finished product.
-If you’re looking for a hybrid of a portable coffee maker and a travel mug, the Oomph coffee maker is a great choice.
-You can read our Oomph review here.
-Wacaco also released a new portable coffee maker called the Cuppamoka.
-Here’s our Wacaco Cuppamoka review.
+You want a portable coffee maker you can actually drink from – Yes, the Aeropress is easy to carry around, but you still need a mug or glass to hold its finished product.
+If you’re looking for a hybrid of a portable coffee maker and a travel mug, there are a few great options.
+For starters, AeroPress sells the AeroPress Go, a slightly more compact model with a cup included.
+Here’s where we compared the Aeropress vs the Aeropress Go.
+Or check out our Bodum Travel Press review, Oomph coffee maker review, or Wacaco Cuppamoka review.

 You don’t want to move a muscle to brew your coffee – While the Aeropress is an quite easy-to-use portable coffee maker, you’ll still need to exert a little effort to get your brew.
 If you’re not up for that hassle, then opting for the Makita battery-operated brewer is a good idea.
 It’s not as light as the Aeropress, but it is still light, in a reasonable size, and easy to carry.
 Here’s our review of the Makita DCM501Z cordless coffee maker.